You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Prochlorperazine is a drug marketed by Alpharma Us Pharms, Baxter Hlthcare, Able, Cosette, Watson Labs, Morton Grove, Amneal, Avet Lifesciences, Caplin, Eugia Pharma, Gland, Hikma, Hospira, Marsam Pharms Llc, Mylan Labs Ltd, Nexus, Sagent, Smith And Nephew, Somerset Theraps Llc, Teva Parenteral, Viwit Pharm, Wyeth Ayerst, Ajanta Pharma Ltd, Aurobindo Pharma Ltd, Bionpharma, Chartwell Rx, Dr Reddys Labs Sa, Duramed Pharms Barr, Glenmark Pharms Ltd, Ivax Sub Teva Pharms, Leading, Novitium Pharma, Pharmobedient, Teva Pharms, and Zydus Lifesciences. and is included in forty-eight NDAs.

 The generic ingredient in PROCHLORPERAZINE is prochlorperazine maleate.
 There are twenty-one drug master file entries for this compound.
-Twenty-nine suppliers are listed for this compound.
+Twenty-eight suppliers are listed for this compound.
 Additional details are available on the prochlorperazine maleate profile page.

 AI Deep Research